K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ### <a name="1.1"/>   1.1.
 Purpose

-This document describes how to use and manage the PaaS-TA Operator Portal website written in JAVA.
+This document describes how to use and manage the K-PaaS AP Operator Portal website written in JAVA.

 ### <a name="1.2"/>   1.2.
 Range

-Describes how to use the PaaS-TA operator portal website that is already installed.
+Describes how to use the K-PaaS AP operator portal website that is already installed.

 ### <a name="1.3"/>  1.3.
 Install Operators Portal

 This User Guide does not describe the installation process.

- Refer to    [PaaS-TA Portal Deployment Guide Document](https://github.com/PaaS-TA/Guide-3.0-Penne-/blob/v3.5/Install-Guide/Portal/PaaS-TA%20Portal%20%EC%84%A4%EC%B9%98%EA%B0%80%EC%9D%B4%EB%93%9C.md) for Operators Portal Installation.
+ Refer to    [AP Portal Deployment Guide Document](https://github.com/K-PaaSs/Guide-3.0-Penne-/blob/v3.5/Install-Guide/Portal/K-PaaS%20Portal%20%EC%84%A4%EC%B9%98%EA%B0%80%EC%9D%B4%EB%93%9C.md) for Operators Portal Installation.

 ## <a name="2"/>2.
-Start PaaS-TA Operator Portal
+Start K-PaaS AP Operator Portal

-Access to the PaaS-TA Operators Portal Web site.
+Access to the K-PaaS AP Operators Portal Web site.

 ### <a name="2.1"/>  2.1.
-PaaS-TA Operator Portal Login
+K-PaaS AP Operator Portal Login

-1. Accessing the PaaS-TA Operator Portal will bring up a login screen for authentication.
+1. Accessing the K-PaaS AP Operator Portal will bring up a login screen for authentication.
 ![01]

 2. Enter User ID and Password then click "Login".
 ![02]

 ### <a name="2.2"/>  2.2.
-PaaS-TA Operator Portal Logout
+K-PaaS AP Operator Portal Logout

 1. Click the ① "Logout" button from (the logged-in) main page.
 ![03]

 ## <a name="3"/>3.
-PaaS-TA Operator Portal Dashboard
+K-PaaS AP Operator Portal Dashboard

-Shows the Organization, Space, App, Users statistic Information registered in PaaS-TA.
+Shows the Organization, Space, App, Users statistic Information registered in K-PaaS AP.

 ### <a name="3.1"/>  3.1.
 Check Dashboard Information